 Stories | October 1, 2021

 Even prior to the pandemic, mental health conditions were on the rise worldwide.
-Across the decade to 2017, there was a 13% increase in mental health conditions and substance use disorders.
+Across the decade to 2017, there was a 13 per cent increase in mental health conditions and substance use disorders.

 About one in five children and adolescents around the world, and about the same number of people in post-conflict settings, experience a mental health condition.

 People with disabilities are among the groups most vulnerable to mental health conditions.
-According to the Australian Institute of Health and Welfare, 32% of adults with disabilities experience high or very high levels of psychosocial distress compared to less than 10% of non-disabled people.
+According to the Australian Institute of Health and Welfare, 32 per cent of adults with disabilities experience high or very high levels of psychosocial distress compared to less than 10 per cent of non-disabled people.

-Around 80%of people with disabilities live in low income or developing countries – where factors such as inadequate access to health care and education, unemployment and poverty can make them more vulnerable to mental health issues.
+Around 80 per cent of people with disabilities live in low income or developing countries where factors such as inadequate access to health care and education, unemployment and poverty can make them more vulnerable to mental health issues.

 Mental health conditions and a lack of support can limit a person’s ability to live a healthy and productive life.
 It can impact their ability to access work, education, and community support, and often leads to poorer physical health and discrimination.

 In Indonesia, CBM works with local partners to deliver a community-focused approach to mental health, including linking people to services, and supporting people living with a mental health condition.
 In the province of Aceh, about 200 people have been supported into jobs or home-based businesses to help them overcome the barriers caused by mental illness, and help them gain new skills and increase their confidence.

 The success of CBM’s approach can be seen in stories like that of Desty, a young woman in her mid 20s living in rural Indonesia.
 Desty has a psychosocial disability and thanks to the confidence she gained through CBM-supported projects, she now serves as an advocate to speak up for and support other people in her community experiencing mental illness.